Bispebjerg Hospital: A modern city hospital

 Bispebjerg Hospital functions as a modern city hospital for 400,000 citizens from the Municipality of Frederiksberg and the larger part of the Municipality of Copenhagen and, at the same time, has to provide special services for an even larger population.
 Among other things, that means that the hospital will have a larger catchment area, will be managing the shared emergency services, and is expected to be extended through extensive new building.
 See map over the future catchment area.

 A green oasis in the city

 Bispebjerg Hospital is situated on the hill Bispebjerg Bakke like a green oasis in the city.
 From the buildings there is a fine view over the city and the unique green gardens, which were laid out in 1913 when the hospital was built.
 The hospital is constructed with the original pavilions and some newer buildings that are all connected underground through a large tunnel system.

-Bispebjerg Hospital lives up to international standards
+Bispebjerg Hospital and international standards

 Bispebjerg Hospital lives up to international standards for quality development and safety.

 Since 2002 the hospital has been accredited by the American organization Joint Commission – a non-profit organization established to improve the safety and quality in the care and treatment offered by hospitals internationally.

 The present accreditation occurred in April 2008 when the hospital underwent yet another accreditation process.